Henry Ardern Lewis: Cornish Bard

 On Saturday, 4 September 1948, at the Gorsedh Kernow held at Carwynnen Quoit, near Camborne, Lewis was made a Cornish Bard for his services to archaeology at St Martin's.
 His bardic name was Dyskybel Malgan, 'Disciple of Maelgwin,' after a 6th-century King of Gwynedd.

 Retirement

 Following the death of Dorothy in October 1951, Lewis returned to the mainland and retired to No. 4, Regent Terrace, Penzance.
-On 28 March 1957, after suffering from a bronchial illness, Lewis passed away aged 77, at the West Cornwall Hospital.
+On 28 March 1957, after suffering from a bronchial illness, Lewis died aged 77, at the West Cornwall Hospital.
 He is buried at Paul Parish Church, Penzance.